attempt-this-online/attempt-this-online/docs/contributing.md

 # Use two levels of yargs to substitute in multiple sets of arguments:
 /ATO/yargs %1 /ATO/options /ATO/yargs %2 /ATO/arguments python %1 /ATO/code %2 < /ATO/input
 ```

+Finally:
   - Make sure you've made the runner script executable (`chmod +x runners/path`)
-  - Test your runner!
-It's unhelpful if you submit a broken runner
+  - Test your runner if you can!
-  - Make a [Pull Request](https://github.com/attempt-this-online/attempt-this-online/pulls) to add the runner for
+  - Make a [Pull Request](https://github.com/attempt-this-online/attempt-this-online/pulls) adding your new runner

 ## Making Releases
 - Update version numbers in `frontend/package.json`, `Cargo.toml`, and `setup/setup`